 What can you do to improve your health and prevent type 2 diabetes?

 Losing weight is one of the most beneficial ways you can help prevent type 2 diabetes.
 Moderate and sustained weight-loss (5 percent to 10 percent of body weight) can improve insulin action and decrease fasting sugar concentrations.

 For many individuals, simply adjusting their caloric intake and beginning an exercise program can greatly improve their type 2 diabetes and overall health.

 Healthy Meal Plan

 Weight-loss occurs when energy expenditure exceeds energy intake.
 Creating a calorie deficit will result in weight-loss.
-Writing down the food, portion size and calorie amount in a food diary will help you become aware of the foods you consume and provide objective evidence of calorie intake (please turn to page 16 to view the “Food Diary” section located at the end of this brochure).
+Writing down the food, portion size and calorie amount in a food diary will help you become aware of the foods you consume and provide objective evidence of calorie intake.

 Regular exercise helps maintain weight-loss and prevent weight regain.
 It also improves insulin sensitivity and glycemic control (measurement of the effects of carbohydrates on blood sugar level) and may decrease the risk of developing type 2 diabetes.